MathisBurger/ChocolateCSS/documentation/sidebar.md

 If you click it, the sidebar will extend.
 If you click it again, it will shrink to it start size.

 <strong>NOTE:</strong> You will need to add the `sidebar-toggler.js` script.
 It`s usage is descriped in the <a href="./scripts.md">scripts documentation</a>.

+# Sidebar sizes

+There are different sizes of the sidebar availible.

+- `sidebar-md`
+- `sidebar-lg`

+There is no `sidebar-sm` because this is the default size.
+You can add this class to the sidebar `div`.
+<strong>NOTE:</strong> The size has only an effect on the extended sidebar.